Thank you for getting in touch!

 The esports betting market is expanding worldwide.
 However, some regions are growing faster than others due to cultural interest, infrastructure, and legal support.

-As we mentioned, Asia-Pacific is the most active region.
+As we mentioned, the Asia-Pacific is the most active region.
 Countries like China, South Korea, and the Philippines have strong gaming cultures and large audiences.
 The region accounts for more than half of the global esports fanbase and continues to attract new bettors every year.

 Europe follows closely, with strong markets in the UK, Germany, Poland, and the Nordic countries.
 European countries benefit from clearer regulations, well-established sportsbooks, and a tech-savvy population that’s already familiar with online gambling.